akirby23/the-blessing-way/README.md

 ## User Experience
 ### Features
-- Implemented features

 - Header
   - The header contains The Blessing Way’s logo, which decorates each page nicely in line with the theme of the website while also allowing the user to easily navigate back to the home page by clicking on it.
   - It also contains a responsive navigation bar which features on all 4 pages, allowing the user to easily navigate between pages without the need to use the “back” button to go back to the previous page.
   - On larger screens, each of the navigation links contains a corresponding icon which contributes to the intuitive design while also making the header more aesthetically pleasing.

     ![Desktop header](documentation/features/features-header-desktop.PNG) ![Mobile header](documentation/features/features-header-mobile.PNG)

 - Biography section
     - The biography section contains an eye-catching text box that will give the user a brief introduction to The Blessing Way, complimented by a black, white & grey background image of a live concert to match the theme of heavy metal music.

     ![Desktop biography section](documentation/features/features-biography-desktop.jpg)![Mobile biography section](documentation/features/features-biography-mobile.PNG)

 - New album section
     - The New Album section promotes the release of The Blessing Way’s newest album, Erik’s Lament.
     - This section informs the user that the album is now available to stream on Bandcamp, Spotify and YouTube.
     - The accompanying image features the album cover of Erik’s Lament on a mobile device to entice the user to stream the album.
 ![Desktop new album section](documentation/features/features-new-album-desktop.PNG) ![Mobile new album section](documentation/features/features-new-album-mobile.PNG)

 - Tour Section
     - This section advertises the upcoming Ireland Tour and contains a list of tour locations, the date & time of the events and the address of the venues.
     - The locations of each of the events are pinpointed on a corresponding map iframe to allow the user to easily plan their trip and/or navigate to the venue.

 ![Desktop tour section](documentation/features/features-tour-desktop.PNG) ![Mobile tour section](documentation/features/features-tour-mobile.PNG)

 - Discography page
     - The Discography pages provides the user with an overview of all of the albums that have been released by The Blessing Way to date.
     - The album covers are displayed on the page accompanied by the title of the album, the release date and a description of the album.
     - The iframes sourced from Bandcamp allow the user to listen to the album directly on the website, or navigate to the Bandcamp website to buy or share the album by clicking on the links within the media player.